KAM-CHUN-KIT/NavigationController/README.md

 class YourNavigationController: NavigationController {
 ```

-Simply assign the navigation bar color:
+Simply set the navigation bar color as your theme color:
 ```
 if let nav = self.navigationController as?
 NavigationController {
     nav.setBackgroundColor(UIColor.white)
 }
 ```

-You may adjust the navigation bar's alpha according to scrollView offset
+You may adjust the navigation bar's alpha to do the show and hidden effects when scrolling News feed
 ```
 if let nav = self.navigationController as?
 NavigationController {
     nav.setNavigationBarVisibility(offset: offset)